semuconsulting/SEMU_SSD1331/README.md

 ## Current Status

 The following structured bitmap display functions are implemented using various hardware and software optimisations:
-* drawImage (from flash (PROGMEM) memory map.
-Utilises hardware pointer auto-increment to improve speed).
+* drawImage (from flash (PROGMEM) memory).
+Utilises hardware pointer auto-increment to improve speed - draws full screen (96x64) image in about 17ms; roughly 20% faster than generic methods.
 Includes support for transparent images with specified transparency colour.
-Draws full screen (96x64) image in about 17ms.
 See animation example.
 * drawMaskedImage (draw 'masked' image with specified mask overlay (matte) and colour).
 See matte example.

+The following functions must be used within an SPI transaction (i.e. preceded by startWrite() and followed by endWrite();
+* setWindow - sets graphics RAM addressable window (similar to existing setAddrWindow() but without the embedded startwrite()).
+* goTo - sets graphics RAM address pointer ('cursor').

-The following hardware-optimised commands override Adafruit_GFX virtual methods and are typically 7-8 times faster than the generic software methods:
+The following hardware-optimised functions override Adafruit_GFX methods and are typically 7-8 times faster than the generic software methods:
-* drawLine (draw line between specified coordinates)
+* drawLine (draw line between specified coordinates).
-* drawRect (draw rectangular box of specified start point, width and height)
+* drawRect (draw rectangular box of specified start point, width and height).
-* fillRect (draw filled rectangle of specified start point, width and height)
+* fillRect (draw filled rectangle of specified start point, width and height).
-* drawFastVLine (draw vertical line of specified height)
+* drawFastVLine (draw vertical line of specified height).
-* drawFastHLine (draw horizontal line of specified width)
+* drawFastHLine (draw horizontal line of specified width).
-* fillScreen (fill screen with specified color)
+* fillScreen (fill screen with specified color).

-The following SSD1331 hardware functions are implemented:
+The following SSD1331 hardware configuration functions are implemented:
-* setOrientation (8 permutations available - normal, 90, 180 and 270 rotation, each of which can also be mirrored)
+* setOrientation (8 permutations available - normal, 90, 180 and 270 rotation, each of which can also be mirrored).
+The 90 and 270 rotations represent portrait mode.
+**NB** drawing routines using standard GFX functions (including 'setRotation()') may not take into account hardware re-orientation, particularly portrait mode.
+You may, for example, need to transpose 'width' and 'height' variables to achieve the desired result - see patternDemo example.
+* getOrientation (returns current hardware orientation - can check for portrait mode using the construct 'if (getOrientation() & SSD1331_PORTRAIT)'.
-* setGrayScale (by passing decimal gamma value)
+* setGrayScale (by passing decimal gamma value).
-* resetGrayScale (linear gray scale i.e. gamma = 1.0)
+* resetGrayScale (linear gray scale i.e. gamma = 1.0).
-* clearWindow
+* clearWindow (more efficient than using fillScreen(BLACK)).
-* copyWindow (copy section of display to another location)
+* copyWindow (copy section of display to another location).
-* moveWindow ('move' section of display to another location - currently non-overlapping moves only)
+* moveWindow ('move' section of display to another location - currently non-overlapping moves only).
 * dimWindow (dim section of display according to current grayscale setting)
-* display on/off/rotate/invert ('negative')
+* display on/off/rotate/invert ('negative').
-* display scrolling (horizontal and/or vertical, all or selected rows)
+* display scrolling (horizontal and/or vertical, all or selected rows).
-* goTo - sets graphics cursor for transactional bitmap operations

 ## To Do

+* Add more overloaded drawImage() functions to cater for raw bitmaps (i.e. not contained within a tImage or bwImage struct) in PROGMEM and RAM, providing hardware-optimised alternatives to the GFX drawBitmap() functions.
 * Implement improved orientation-specific boundary checking.
 For now, display will normally just wrap-around if coordinates exceed boundaries based on current SETREMAP mode.
-* Improve moveWindow to allow overlapping moves.
+* Improve moveWindow() to allow overlapping moves.
-* Various specialised bitmap image handling utilities
+* Various specialised bitmap image handling functions.

 ## Wiring Connections